LarsBehrenberg/IA-prototype/content/posts/the-dreyfus-affair.md

         imageTitle: "'Le Boulevard de Montmartre, Matinée de Printemps' by Camille Pissarroo (1897).
 Pissarro continued to paint rural themes but they also readily showed enthusiasm for modernity."
+  - textTitle: The long-term impact of the Dreyfus affair on the Impressionists
+    text: >-
+      ### The Dreyfus affair exposed a deeper crisis in Impressionism, one that
+      had begun long before the staged trial of an innocent captain.

+      The once united group no longer held the same ideals, political or painterly, and each was moving in their own direction.

+      In the brash, busy modern Paris, complete with “dirty horseless carriages”, Degas, Renoir and Cézanne became increasingly nostalgic for a lost past.
+Pissarro looked to an anarchist, idealised vision of the future, in which everyone is equal and living in harmony.
+Monet, on the other hand, rode the wave of the political turmoil in France, part patriot, part republican and was ultimately able to come out on top.
+    buttonToggle: false
+    sideGalleryImages:
+      - imageUrl: /assets/pissarro-avenue-de-lopera.jpg
+        imageTitle: "'lace du Théâtre-Francais and the Avenue de l'Opéra, Sunlight, Winter Morning' by Camille Pissarro (1898).
+A busy modern Paris at the time."
 ---
 ## The Dreyfus affair was a crucial turning point in French politics in the late 1800s and it had an enormous effect on the relationships between the artists of the [Impressionist movement](http://localhost:8000/discover-the-impressionists).